-Don’t miss us on Saturday, May 8, for the RAP Garden Tour!
-Enjoy our “Birds and Blooms” native plant garden, see the art in the indoor/outdoor BRANCHES Art Exhibition, and pick up a Mother’s Day gift of art, a journal, or our beautiful book, (a) river rising: Anthology of Women’s Voices.
-Plus, enjoy outdoor activities for the kids as part of our Sidewalk Hospitality!
-We’d love to see you.
+We had a great turnout on Saturday, May 8, 2021, for the RAP Garden Tour!
+More than 250 people enjoyed our “Birds and Blooms” native plant garden, saw the art in the indoor/outdoor BRANCHES Art Exhibition, or picked up a Mother’s Day gift of art, a journal, or our beautiful book, (a) river rising: Anthology of Women’s Voices.
+And quite a few trees were hugged!
+It was a great day.